• Skip to primary navigation

 Notes on feeding

 When providing supplemental food to Dermestids, make sure it’s dry enough that it doesn’t overtly rot or become rancid.
-Dermestid beetles and larvae will eat rotting meat, but they prefer flesh with a moisture content between 15% and 40%.
+Dermestid beetles and larvae will eat rotting meat but prefer flesh with a moisture content between 15% and 40%.
 They may find foul, fluid-oozing meat less palatable than meat that is drier.
-And in the context of Dubia roaches and cleaner crews, wet meat runs counter to their intended purpose.
-Dermestid beetles exist in the colony to reduce moisture and bacteria, not increase it.
-They shouldn’t create the problems they’re meant to solve.
+And in the context of Dubia roaches and cleaner crews, rotting meat runs counter to their intended purpose.
+Dermestid beetles exist in the colony to reduce moisture and bacteria, not increase them.
+They shouldn’t create the problems they’re there to solve.

-To this end, allow meat time to dry before placing it in the enclosure.
-You can wrap it with a paper towel and squeeze to remove excess moisture.
+To this end, allow the meat to dry before placing it in the enclosure.
+You can wrap it with a paper towel and squeeze it to remove excess moisture.
 You can also place it in a warm spot under a fan to keep flies away and speed drying.
 However, if you do this, take care to avoid flies.
 Flies aren’t just a nuisance.
-You will end up with maggots if flies find the meat, and in addition to raising Dermestid beetles and Dubia roaches, you will also be raising flies.
+You will end up with maggots if flies find the meat.
+If this happens, you will be raising flies in addition to Dermestid beetles and Dubia roaches.

 Meat also dries out in a freezer or refrigerator.
-This eliminates the fly problem but it takes a lot longer.
+This eliminates the fly problem, but it takes much longer to dry this way than at room temperature.

 What we’ve found is that the right moisture level is what you might get from taking a raw chicken wing, wrapping it in a paper towel, squeezing out the moisture, then setting it aside in the refrigerator for a day or two.
 The visual we’re going for is dry and firm on the outside but perhaps still a little moist and flexible on the inside.